ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-procedure.md

 1. The deployment of the instance starts automatically and you receive confirmation that the order is being processed.
 You can check the deployment status, including any issues that might require your attention, by viewing the **Deployment history** tab of the instance details.
 2. If you experience vSAN Health alerts and warnings, see [How do I manage vSAN Health alerts and warnings?](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_vsan_alerts)
-3. When the instance is successfully deployed, the components that are described in [Technical specifications for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs) are installed on your VMware virtual platform.
+3. When the instance is successfully deployed, the components that are described in [Technical specifications for Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs) are installed on your VMware virtual platform.
 If you ordered add-on services, the deployment of the services starts after your order is completed.
 4. When the instance is ready to use, its status changes to **Available**, and then you receive a notification by email.
 5. When you order a secondary instance, the VMware vSphere Web Client for the primary instance (linked to the secondary one) might be restarted after your secondary instance order is completed.

-Next, you can view and manage the vCenter Server instance that you ordered.
+Next, you can view and manage the Automated instance that you ordered.

 You must manage the {{site.data.keyword.vmwaresolutions_short}} components that are created in your {{site.data.keyword.cloud_notm}} account only from the VMware Solutions console, not the {{site.data.keyword.slportal}}, or any other means outside of the console.
 If you change these components outside of the VMware Solutions console, the changes are not synchronized with the console.